lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Not capturing the Git commit or table versions for production runs.
 - Storing metadata only in spreadsheets; don’t let docs diverge from code.

-If you want, I can produce a concrete repo layout, CI pipeline steps, and sample metadata schema (YAML) tailored to your Databricks environment.

 ## How do you ensure end-to-end data traceability and auditability for regulatory compliance in Databricks?
 High-level approach